content-left-bg.png

 • must comply with control measures from the CARA record and adapt as hazards arise

-• must suspend the activity if the conditions become unfavourable (e.g. extreme temperatures, thunderstorms).
+The activity must be suspended if the conditions become unfavourable (e.g. extreme temperatures, thunderstorms).

 Supervisor qualifications

-All adult supervisors must comply with the working with children authority—blue cards procedure and be able to identify, and respond to, risks or hazards that may emerge during the activity.
+All adult supervisors must comply with the working with children authority—blue cards procedure.

-• At least 1 adult supervisor is required to be a registered teacher with competence (knowledge and skills) in teaching rugby league; or
+• a registered teacher with competence (knowledge and skills) in teaching rugby league

-• an adult supervisor, working under the direct supervision of a registered teacher, with NRL Community coach accreditation/s for the current season appropriate to participant age group/s.
+• an adult supervisor, working under the direct supervision of a registered teacher, with NRL Community coach accreditation(s) for the current season appropriate to participant age group(s).

 • Qualified coaches and officials must be in control of competition games.